SeaHifly/Infrared-Small-Target/README.md

 =====================================================================================================================
 Test subset of IST-A has been uploaded.
 AllSeqs in MDvsFA[1] has been uploeaded.
 Only 9991 images are left.
+Training subset of IST-A and codes are coming.

 Ref: